ctrung/refcard/java-jvm-options.md

 ### `-XX:NativeMemoryTracking`

+For an explanation of native memory, see [java-jvm-performance.md](java-jvm-performance.md#native-memory).

 To enable NMT, add `-XX:NativeMemoryTracking=[off | summary | detail]`. \
 For real-time insights, use `jcmd <pid> VM.native_memory [summary | detail]`